Biopolymer Chemistry and Synthesis CHEM5079

 This course will introduce biopolymers, namely nucleic acids, peptides/proteins, and carbohydrates.
 Their properties, chemistry, and approaches for synthesis will be discussed.

-This course will run for four weeks in Semester 1.
 Content will be delivered through eight one-hour lectures, a one-hour tutorial and a three-hour workshop.

 To gain a critical understanding of the fundamental chemistry, properties, and chemical methods of synthesis for nucleic acids, peptides/proteins and carbohydrates.

 By the end of this course students should be able to: